Caner Erdeniz

 Caner Erdeniz (born 25 April 1987) is a Turkish professional basketball player who last played for Büyükçekmece of the Turkish Basketball Super League (BSL).
 He is the son of former basketball player Mehmet Erdeniz.

 On 23 June 2014 Erdeniz signed a contract with the Turkish team Beşiktaş.
-He is married to Turkish actress Müge Boz, with whom he has a daughter.
+He is married to Turkish actress Müge Boz, with whom he has a daughter and a son.